LeoAnker0/OM2/docs/docs/Using-Menus.md

 ```
 <br><br>
 #### optionalSVG:
-This allows you to specify an SVG that you would like to associate the text with, it can be any of the SVGs that are specified in importAssets.js.
-Can either be a string of 'None' if you don't want a picture with that text, or with the name of the svg from importAssets.js
+This allows you to specify an SVG that you would like to associate the text with, it can be any of the SVGs that are specified in `importAssets.js`.
+Can either be a string of `None` if you don't want a picture with that text, or with the name of the svg from `importAssets.js`

 ```js
     optionalSVG: 'icons_playNext',